Last week I brought you the Coastal Modern Style, this week, we’re going sleek and sophisticated with Coastal Glam.

 Don’t forget to follow the Pinterest board for great ideas on how to create the style!

-Coastal Glam includes sleek and sophisticated furnishings and accessories, although it is a minimally decorated style.
+Coastal Glam can include contemporary and traditional furnishings and accessories, but the hallmark of the style is BOLD!
+Glam styles have gusto – bold colors, bold patterns, high shine metals and NOT in small quantities.
 If you like stores like Z. Gallerie or furniture lines like Worlds Away and Society Social, then you will be drawn to the Coastal Glam look.
 The color palette will be bold and bright and may stray from traditional coastal colors.
 While you may find typical blues and greens, you might also find hot pink and tangerine.
 Glam style is always a little over the top, so there will be plenty of coastal and nautical themed ephemera.
 This style can have contemporary and traditional elements.
 Coastal Glam always makes me think of Palm Beach.
 Chances are if you love Lilly Pulitzer, you probably love Coastal Glam.

 Like Coastal Cottage, Coastal Glam always feels a little dressed up.
 It can be somewhat traditional, but the contemporary touches, bold colors and over-the-top accents are what set them apart.
 Furniture in this style can range from curvilinear and overstuffed to sleek and modern.
 Lighting fixtures will be bold and have a lot of high shine metals.
 You may also find colorful ceramics or beadwork in the lighting.
 The textiles used in Coastal Glam can be boldly patterned and have a touch of kitsch.